thomasmueller/bau-lang/README.md

 ### Loops

 There are `for` and `while` loops.
-`while` without condition is an endless loop.
+`while` without a condition is endless.

     # loop from 0 to 9
     for i := range(0, 10)